Eyup3/MinecraftPaint/README.md

 Now start Minecraft with ComputerCraft or Tweaked(Updatet CC)

-Now Type in a mining turtle
+Now Fuel and type in a mining turtle

 ```
 pastebin get nQJe3WQP controller